electric-eloquence/gulp/docs/recipes/maintain-directory-structure-while-globbing.md

 # Maintain Directory Structure while Globbing

-If you are planning to read a few files/folders from a directory and maintain their relative path, you need to pass `{base: '.'}` as the second argument to `gulp.src()`.
+If you are planning to read a few files/folders from a directory and maintain their relative path, you need to pass `{ base: '.' }` as the second argument to `gulp.src()`.

 For example, if you have a directory structure like